nuetzliches/spocr/src/SpocRVNext/SnapshotBuilder/README.md

-# Snapshot Builder vNext
+# Snapshot Builder

-The Snapshot Builder powers the `spocr pull` experience in vNext.
+The Snapshot Builder powers the `spocr pull` experience.
 It orchestrates Collect → Analyze → Write stages to produce deterministic metadata for the generator and keeps cache state under `.spocr/cache`.
 Before touching this pipeline, align updates with `CHECKLIST.md` and `src/SpocRVNext/CHECKLIST.md` so roadmap and migration tasks stay in sync.